 Students complete an intensive Spanish language course that meets for the first few weeks of the semester and then choose among advanced language electives for the remainder of the semester.
 In addition, students choose courses from a range of courses for foreigners from the local University, regular courses with Spanish students, and an internship.
 All courses are taught in Spanish.
 Students are expected to take at least one course direct enrollment at UPF.

 In addition to Spanish language classes, all students take a CIEE culture course and, depending on language level, choose courses in English or Spanish from UPF’s Hispanic and European Studies Program (HESP) and/or from UPF’s regular University course offerings in history, humanities, international relations, law, and political science.
 Students with are expected to take all classes in Spanish from among the offerings of CIEE, HESP, and UPF.
-Liberal Arts students also have the possibility of doing a business internship for credit.
+Liberal Arts students also have the possibility of securing an internship while in Barcelona.

-UI students earn resident credit which may be applied toward the following General Education Areas: Foreign Civilization & Culture, Humanities, Social Sciences and Historical Perspectives.
-Credit earned on this program may satisfy requirements for the Spanish major or minor as well as other majors/minors.
+UI students earn resident credit which may be applied toward the following General Education Areas: Foreign Language, Historical Perspectives, International & Global Issues, Literary, Visual & Performing Arts and/or Values, Society & Diversity.
+Credit earned on this program may satisfy requirements for the International Business Certificate; some courses may satisfy requirements for the Spanish major or minor.

 Barcelona is the capital of Catalonia, a region in northeastern Spain with its own distinctive history, culture, and language.
 The Catalonian traditions of initiative, hard work, and creativity, combined with the continuous influx of different cultures from other parts of Europe, Spain, and more recently Africa, Asia, and Latin America, have endowed the city with a unique vitality and rich cultural and artistic heritage.